West Coast jazz

-West Coast jazz refers to styles of jazz that developed in Los Angeles and San Francisco during the 1950s.
+West Coast jazz refers to styles of jazz that developed in the American West Coast cities of Los Angeles and San Francisco during the 1950s.
 West Coast jazz is often seen as a subgenre of cool jazz, which consisted of a calmer style than bebop or hard bop.
 The music relied relatively more on composition and arrangement than on the individually improvised playing of other jazz styles.
 Although this style dominated, it was not the only form of jazz heard on the American West Coast.

 History

 Background

 Before World War II, the west coast of the U.S. hosted a bustling music scene, though its activity remained largely localized.
 In 1917, Jelly Roll Morton moved to California and remained in Los Angeles until 1922, when he left for Chicago.
 Kid Ory formed a band in Los Angeles after moving to California in 1919.
 In 1944, Norman Granz began staging Jazz at the Philharmonic shows at Philharmonic Auditorium in Los Angeles.
 In 1946, Ross Russell established Dial Records in Hollywood to record Charlie Parker during his sojourn in Los Angeles.
 Meanwhile, a thriving jazz scene had appeared along Los Angeles's Central Avenue, featuring Dexter Gordon, Wardell Gray, Teddy Edwards, Charles Mingus, and Buddy Collette.
 Central Avenue's activity rivaled that of the earlier Kansas City jazz scene, but at the time it was little-known outside Los Angeles.

 In 1947, Woody Herman organized a new band, the Second Herd, in Los Angeles.
 The group included tenor saxophonists Stan Getz, Zoot Sims, and Herbie Steward, and baritone saxophonist Serge Chaloff.
 The resulting "Four Brothers" sound (named for the Jimmy Giuffre composition, "Four Brothers," which highlighted this group) was a precursor of the cool style.